Newburyport, Massachusetts: Historic preservation

 Despite its former prosperity, in the 1950s and 1960s Newburyport's center fell into disrepair because of several factors, most notably strip malls taking away from local business and increased use of the automobile.
 At this time, construction of major highways brought larger cities such as Lawrence and Lowell into shopping range.
-Consequently, by 1970 Newburyport's historic downtown section was scheduled to be razed prior to reconstruction with federal money.
+Consequently, by 1970, Newburyport's historic downtown section was scheduled to be razed prior to reconstruction with federal money.
 Ideas to rebuild the city's downtown were numerous, ranging from hotels and new stores to, ironically, a strip mall, with few buildings left for historical reasons.
 At the last moment, however, the city changed its mind and signed a federal grant that allowed it to keep most of its historic architecture.
-Renovation and restorations began during the early 1970s, and continued throughout most of the decade, initially along State Street, and culminating with creation of a pedestrian mall along Inn Street.
+Renovation and restoration began during the early 1970s, and continued throughout most of the decade, initially along State Street, and culminating with creation of a pedestrian mall along Inn Street.
 Newburyport is often cited as an example by preservationists of how to maintain a city's architecture and heritage, while still having it remain functional and liveable.